AlanYHung/BudgetBook/README.md

 - 11/17/2020 (Added Object Constructors for Income and Expense in javascript -Driver:NM & Navigators:SL & AYH)
 - 11/17/2020 (Added Dynamic Category List in javascript for Budget Category Selection Form -Driver:NM & Navigators:SL & AYH)
 - 11/17/2020 (Added Event Listener and skeleton Handler Functions for the 2 submit buttons -Driver:NM & Navigators:SL & AYH)
+- 11/18/2020 (Finished formatting Forms Page -AYH)
+- 11/18/2020 (Completed Submit Functionality for Forms -AYH)
+- 11/18/2020 (Added Navigation Links to Forms Page -AYH)
+- 11/18/2020 (Finished creating all the sections for the About Us -SL)
+- 11/18/2020 (Finished formatting the About Us Page -SL)
+- 11/18/2020 (Content for About us WIP -SL)
+- 11/18/2020 (Skeleton code for Summary Page html setup -NM)
+- 11/18/2020 (Global variables created in JavaScript -NM)